AlexandraDuron/Java-Applications/README.md

 13. A method that finds if two strings  are case-insensitive anagrams.

-14. Find negative sub arrays.

-15. Find a happy number (using recursion).
+14. Find a happy number (using recursion).

-16. Find pairs of integer numbers in an array.

-17. A short method to check for the frequency of numbers in an array.
+15. A short method to check for the frequency of numbers in an array.